Thinking of applying to be a charity Trustee? Discover what the role of a Cats Protection volunteer Trustee involves

 They are all volunteers who kindly donate their time and expertise to the charity, attending regular board meetings to discuss its future direction.

-Cats Protection is currently recruiting new Trustees to join its Board, so if you think what you’ve got what it takes to join this passionate team of cat-lovers and make a real difference to lives of cats across the UK, click here to find out more.
+Cats Protection is currently recruiting new Trustees to join its Board, so if you think you’ve got what it takes to join this passionate team of cat-lovers and make a real difference to the lives of cats across the UK, visit the Saxton Bampfylde website and use the code XBDOB.

 We caught up with some of the charity’s current Trustees to find out what the role involves and how it feels to help shape the future of Cats Protection.

 Why did you apply to become a Trustee?